-Problem: When the PIIX4 has the Device Trap logic enabled for Devices 0-13, it forwards the I/O access cycles for the device to the EIO/ISA and IDE Bus.
+Problem: When the PIIX4 has the Device Trap logic enabled for Devices 0-13, it forwards the I/O access cycles

 Implication: Accesses to devices in a powered down state could cause unpredictable results.

 Workaround: Upon a powerdown event for devices 0-3 (IDE) the SMI handler must save the IDE register settings in devices 0-3, the SMI handler must restore all original IDE register settings.